IT DRP : how best to plan your company’s recovery from a cyber crisis?

 The IT Disaster Recovery Plan in CIO terminology

-To summarise, Chief Information Officers (CIOs) generally consider that the BCP specifies measures for ensuring the continuity of activity, while the DRP details measures that guarantee the resumption of activity after an IT shutdown.
+To summarize, Chief Information Officers (CIOs) generally consider that the BCP specifies measures for ensuring the continuity of activity, while the DRP details measures that guarantee the resumption of activity after an IT shutdown.
 After all, the Disaster Recovery Plan is activated when the infrastructure is unavailable.

 In the event of a cyberattack, there are generally two execution scenarios for the DRP: